Galerkin method

-In mathematics, in the area of numerical analysis, Galerkin methods are named after the Soviet mathematician Boris Galerkin.
-They convert a continuous operator problem, such as a differential equation, commonly in a weak formulation, to a discrete problem by applying linear constraints determined by finite sets of basis functions.
+In mathematics, in the area of numerical analysis, Galerkin methods are a family of methods for converting a continuous operator problem, such as a differential equation, commonly in a weak formulation, to a discrete problem by applying linear constraints determined by finite sets of basis functions.
+They are named after the Soviet mathematician Boris Galerkin.

 Often when referring to a Galerkin method, one also gives the name along with typical assumptions and approximation methods used: